Carolowilhelmina: Discovery

-Initial fragments belonging to Carolowilhelmina were accidentally uncovered by paleontologist Peter Carls in April of 1971, after breaking a limestone nodule in an attempt to obtain a Conodont sample.
+Initial fragments belonging to Carolowilhelmina were accidentally uncovered by paleontologist Peter Carls in April 1971, after breaking a limestone nodule in an attempt to obtain a Conodont sample.
 The following day, fellow paleontologist Otto H. Walliser identified the fragments as fish remains, as they had been washed clean by a creek below the section.
 The origin of the fragments, however, could not be identified, as a portion of the slope had slid down and covered it.
 This did prompt a search for fish remains elsewhere, resulting in the discovery of Grossius aragonensis. by 1986, the creek had eroded at the sediment, revealing part of the fossil's rostrum.
 The fossil was collected in 1993.

 The genus is named after Carl and Wilhelm of Braunschweig, founders of the Technical University of Braunschweig, and was named on the university's 250th anniversary.

 Description

 Carolowilhelmina is only known from a single, incomplete skull.
 However, what is present in the fossil is well preserved.
 Carolowilhelmina was large, as the skull alone could have reached over half a meter in length.
 The skull also possesses a long snout of an uncertain length, since most of it had eroded away before its discovery.
-The snout has several thorn-like spines running down it laterally.
+The snout has several thornlike spines running down it laterally.
 The skull possesses no teeth, but instead has a unique spongy knob-like structure in the mouth.
 As with Rolfosteus, Carolowilhelmina possessed a long tubular rostral plate, with small postnasal plates and low inferognathal plates.

 Taxonomically, Carolowilhelmina seems closer to camuropiscids than to brachyderoids and Maideria.
 However, the number of unique features seen in the skull, such as the spines, lack of teeth, and unique sensory line placement makes the familial placement of this genus unclear.